laszlocsomor/bazel/site/docs/runfiles.md

 During the build, Bazel creates symlinks in the output directory that point to the actual files.
 When executed, the binary can access the files via these symlinks.
-You should declare all runfiles that a rule needs, otherwise Bazel won't know about them and won't stage them in sandboxes and remote executors.
+You should declare all runfiles that a binary needs, otherwise Bazel won't know about them and won't stage them in sandboxes and remote executors.

 ## Example